Skip to main content

 What Is the Most Common Cause of Rear-End Collisions?

-The main cause of rear-end collisions is following a car too closely and not allowing enough time to stop when required.
+The leading cause of rear-end collisions is following a car too closely and not allowing enough time to stop when required.
 Following too closely is also referred to as tailgating.

 What Are Rear-End Collisions?